JohnVonNeumann/xibalba/README.md

 ## Todo
 * Work out which SSH honeypot service we wish to use.

+## Shit we've learnt
+* `git commit -am "commit message"` - adds all in working index, and commits directly to avoid multiple commands.

 ## Usage
 Make sure the environment is populated with the correct envvars to run the TF.